Education and learning

 Why is this outcome area important?

-Education, both formal and informal, is critical to developing skills and to providing pathways for people with disability to find fulfilling employment and gain financial independence.
-It also enhances general wellbeing and leads to enriched lives (Australia’s Disability Strategy 2021–2031).
+Participation in education, both formal and informal, is critical to developing skills and providing pathways for people with disability to find fulfilling employment and gain financial independence.
+Education can lead to enhanced general wellbeing and enriched lives (Australia’s Disability Strategy 2021–2031).

-The Disability Standards for Education 2005 clarify the obligations of education and training providers; they seek to ensure that students with disability can access and participate in education on the same basis as students without disability (Department of Education 2021).
+The Disability Standards for Education 2005 clarify the obligations for education and training providers to ensure that students with disability can access and participate in education on the same basis as students without disability (Department of Education 2021).

 What are the policy priorities?

-Data for 3 of the 4 policy priorities under this outcome area are available for 3 system measures and 4 population measures (Table 6.1).
-For future measures requiring development, see Future measures.
+For 3 of the 4 policy priorities under this outcome area, data are available for 3 system measures and 4 population measures (Table 6.1).
+Since the 2nd annual report, historical data has been updated for one measure and post-baseline data has been updated for the first time for 4 measures.

 Table 6.1: Education and learning reference guide